GIM Framework · Plain-Language Methodology for Pastors

 08 · Framework Definition

-What this framework is
+What this framework is — and is not.

-These guardrails are not disclaimers — they are built into the theological design.
+These guardrails are not disclaimers.
+They are built into the theological design.

 A map of observable neighborhood conditions